diegohaz/rest/README.md

 ## Generators

+Then, you can use `yo` to generate your project.

 ```bash
 yo rest # generate a new project
 yo rest:api # generate a new api endpoint inside your project